 Overview

-Getting a License to Carry in Texas is relatively straightforward.
+In Texas, you have a constitutional right to carry a gun in public, and getting a License to Carry that expands that right is relatively straightforward.
 Being genuinely prepared to carry a firearm every day — legally, safely, and effectively — takes more.
 This course bridges that gap.

 This course satisfies neither the LTC requirement nor replaces it — it's designed to make you a more capable, more responsible carrier regardless of your LTC status.